papivot/pace-docs/PKS Cluster Access.md

   namespace: default
 ```

-With a kubeconfig that already has admin access, execute the following command to create a new clusterolebinding for user admin
+With a kubeconfig that already has admin access, execute the following command to create a new ClusterRoleBinding for user admin

 >`kubectl apply -f admin.yaml`